Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/AboutCuis.md

 Please use an image with all relevant packages already loaded, using updated versions, especially, of any affected packages.
 This will ensure we don't break them while we evolve Cuis.

+For some ideas on how you can help Cuis, see [Helping Cuis](wiki/Helping-Cuis).
+You can contribute your own too.

 Cuis is distributed subject to the MIT License.
 See the LICENSE file.
 Any contribution must also be under the MIT license.